- Gartner proposes it has no bias, but it takes billions in revenue from software vendors.

 Advertising affects editorial decisions; this is a clear and straightforward finding.

 The Problem with Payments from Industry

-This issue is not merely restricted to companies that create ratings, but to all forms of media.
-Media outlets that are entirely independent financially from those that they report on have a much better ability —both in theory and in actuality—to stay separate from the industries that they cover.
+This issue is not merely restricted to companies that create ratings but to all forms of media.
+Media outlets that are entirely independent financially from those they report on have a much better ability —both in theory and in actuality—to stay separate from the industries they cover.
 Before the stock market crash of 1929, many reporters for financial publications would take direct payments to write glowing reviews/predictions of stocks by financial manipulators.
 The manipulators would buy shares at a low price and then sell their shares as soon as the article came out.
 This was so common that it had a specific name: “pump and dump.”
 Many similarly corrupt arrangements were behind many of the financial panics before and since 1929.
 The corruption of the general financial press and rating agencies plays a decisive role in financial panics and a small minority getting very wealthy.
 Having a prestigious brand name is no protection against corruption; in fact, the most prestigious brands have the most significant ability to both drive and benefit from financial bubbles.

 The Example of Buying Financial Ratings

 Anyone who thinks that firms that do this will eventually be made to pay for the “market” only has to look as far as Moody’s, Standard and Poor’s, and Fitch — three rating agencies that rated billions of toxic assets as the highest investment grade.
 They are still doing very well, thank you very much.
 I have a side interest in economics.
 I have found that the smaller media outlets that are less known and take in very little revenue consistently outperform the much larger media and better-known outlets that do take advertising.
 Very naturally, money corrupts the media product.